bioidiap/bob.bio.base/doc/experiments.rst

 Running in Parallel
 -------------------

-One important property of the ``./bin/verify.py`` script is that it can run in parallel, using either several threads on the local machine, or an SGE grid.
+One important property of the ``verify.py`` script is that it can run in parallel, using either several threads on the local machine, or an SGE grid.
 To achieve that, ``bob.bio`` is well-integrated with our SGE grid toolkit GridTK_, which we have selected as a python package in the :ref:`Installation <bob.bio.base.installation>` section.
-The ``./bin/verify.py`` script can submit jobs either to the SGE grid, or to a local scheduler, keeping track of dependencies between the jobs.
+The ``verify.py`` script can submit jobs either to the SGE grid, or to a local scheduler, keeping track of dependencies between the jobs.

 The GridTK_ keeps a list of jobs in a local database, which by default is called ``submitted.sql3``, but which can be overwritten with the ``--gridtk-database-file`` option.
-Please refer to the `GridTK documentation <http://pythonhosted.org/gridtk>`_ for more details on how to use the Job Manager ``./bin/jman``.
+Please refer to the `GridTK documentation <http://pythonhosted.org/gridtk>`_ for more details on how to use the Job Manager ``jman``.

 Two different types of ``grid`` resources are defined, which can be used with the ``--grid`` command line option.
 The first type of resources will submit jobs to an SGE grid.
 They are mainly designed to run in the Idiap_ SGE grid and might need some adaptations to run on your grid.
-The second type of resources will submit jobs to a local queue, which needs to be run by hand (e.g., using ``./bin/jman --local run-scheduler --parallel 4``), or by using the command line option ``--run-local-scheduler``.
+The second type of resources will submit jobs to a local queue, which needs to be run by hand (e.g., using ``jman --local run-scheduler --parallel 4``), or by using the command line option ``--run-local-scheduler``.
 The difference between the two types of resources is that the local submission usually starts with ``local-``, while the SGE resource does not.

 Hence, to run the same experiment as above using four parallel threads on the local machine, re-nicing the jobs to level 10, simply call:

 .. code-block:: sh

-   $ ./bin/verify.py --database mobio-image --preprocessor face-crop-eyes --extractor linearize --algorithm pca --sub-directory pca-experiment -vv --grid local-p4 --run-local-scheduler --nice 10
+   $ verify.py --database mobio-image --preprocessor face-crop-eyes --extractor linearize --algorithm pca --sub-directory pca-experiment -vv --grid local-p4 --run-local-scheduler --nice 10

 .. note::
    You might realize that the second execution of the same experiment is much faster than the first one.